Renunciation of Citizenship

 - Form No. 3 – For applicants who acquired German citizenship while still a minor

-- Form No. 4 – For applicants who acquired German citizenship through marriage
+- Form No. 4 – For applicants who already acquired German citizenship through marriage

 NOTE: Specific requirements can be found on the second page of each form.